snijderlab/stitch/BatchFiles.md

 The scoring strategy used when determining the score of this database. `Absolute` will just add the scores of all individual templates. `Relative` will divide the scores for individual templates by their respective length, giving lengthwise very different templates a fairer chance of being chosen for recombination.
 Default: `Absolute`.

+##### ForceOnSingleTemplate (s)

+Determines of the paths/reads of this database will be forced to the best template(s) or just all templates which score high enough.
+Setting this options for a database in the databases list of Recombine overrules the value set in Recombine.
+Possible values: `True` and `False`.
+Default: `False`.

 #### Recombine